EriCheww/ECE4191-R15/docs/getting_started/first_time_setup/control_laptop.md

 The control laptop runs the GUI, network communication, and video/audio receiver code.
 The required files are stored on the **comms_server_dev** branch of the repository.

-Use any methond to clone the Repository into your working directory:
+Use any method to clone the Repository into your working directory:
    ``` bash
    git clone -b comms_server_dev https://github.com/EriCheww/ECE4191-R15.git
    ```